OVERVIEW

 Subjects

-Our brand should feel as human as the humans that come to us to promote their business or find a new taco spot.
+Our brand should feel as human as the humans that come to us to find a new taco spot, or promote their business.
 So, the subject of our photography should primarily be… you guessed it, humans.
 Real, live humans too.
-No staging, no fake interactions or overly posed moments.
+No staging, no fake interactions, or overly posed moments.
 Just humans going about their lives connecting with their favorite local businesses.

 Lighting